mawrkus/js-unit-testing-guide/README.md

 These interactions involve many units of work and should be handled at a higher level by **end-to-end tests**.
 They will usually take more time to execute, they could be flaky (false negatives) and they will require debugging whenever a failure is reported.

-For these complex user scenarios, consider using a test automation framework like the excellent [Cypress](https://www.cypress.io/), or manual QA testing.
+For these complex user scenarios, consider using tools like [Playwright](https://playwright.dev/) or [Cypress](https://www.cypress.io/), or manual QA testing.

 • [Back to ToC](#-table-of-contents) •